Average Office Electric Bill: Save on Commercial Energy Costs

 The whole point of an energy billing audit is to deliver financial savings without the need for additional capital expenditure.
 We won’t spend any time recommending energy-efficient technologies or products that focus on managing your consumption.

 In most cases, deregulated energy markets provide the best opportunity for savings.
+A deregulated market is a system where electricity generation and supply are separated from delivery, allowing businesses to choose among multiple providers for competitive energy prices, while the local utility still manages the physical grid and delivery services under regulated rates.
 In these markets, we are able to look at energy pricing and agreements for offices of all sizes.
+Small businesses can particularly benefit from shopping for competitive energy plans in deregulated markets.
 But, if an office’s energy expenses exceed roughly $5,000/month, we may be able to find savings for these clients in regulated markets, too.

 Savings are harder to come by in regulated markets since there aren’t as many tariff options that offices can qualify for.
 In comparison, other businesses that use a high volume of electricity, such as factories and hospitals, tend to have a variety of tariff options we can analyze.